 Hospital Value-Based Purchasing Overview

-Section 1886(o) of the Social Security Act sets forth the statutory requirements for the Hospital Value-Based Purchasing (HVBP) in Section 3001(a) of the Affordable Care Act.
+Section 1886(o) of the Social Security Act sets forth the statutory requirements for the Hospital Value-Based Purchasing (VBP) Program.
 The program uses the hospital quality data reporting infrastructure developed for the Hospital Inpatient Quality Reporting (IQR) Program, which was authorized by Section 501(b) of the Medicare Prescription Drug, Improvement, and Modernization Act of 2003.

-The program will implement value-based purchasing to the payment system that accounts for the largest share of Medicare spending, affecting payment for inpatient stays in over 3,500 hospitals across the country.
+The program will implement value-based purchasing to the payment system that accounts for the largest share of Medicare spending, affecting payment for inpatient stays in approximately 3,000 hospitals across the country.

 Hospitals will be paid for inpatient acute care services based on the quality of care, not just quantity of the services they provide.

-The HVBP program is designed to promote better clinical outcomes for hospital patients, as well as improve their experience of care during hospital stays.
+The Hospital VBP Program is designed to promote better clinical outcomes for hospital patients, as well as improve their experience of care during hospital stays.
 Specifically, Hospital VBP seeks to encourage hospitals to improve the quality and safety of care that Medicare beneficiaries and all patients receive during acute-care inpatient stays by:

-As defined in Social Security Act Section 1886(d)(1)(B), the program applies to subsection (d) hospitals located in the 50 states and the District of Columbia, including acute care hospitals in Maryland.
+As defined in Social Security Act Section 1886(d)(1)(B), the program applies to subsection (d) hospitals located in the 50 states and the District of Columbia.

 The following categories of hospitals are excluded from the program:

-- hospitals excluded from the Inpatient Prospective Payment System (IPPS), such as psychiatric, rehabilitation, long-term care, childrens, and 11 Prospective Payment System (PPS)-exempt cancer hospitals.
+- Hospitals excluded from the Inpatient Prospective Payment System (IPPS), such as psychiatric, rehabilitation, long-term care, childrens, critical access, and 11 Prospective Payment System (PPS)-exempt cancer hospitals.
 In addition, hospitals located in Puerto Rico and other United States territories are also excluded.

-- hospitals that do not meet the minimum number of cases, measures, or surveys, as determined by the HHS Secretary.
-For information about minimum number of cases and measures, see Eligibility.
+- Hospitals that do not meet the minimum number of cases, measures, or surveys, as determined by the HHS Secretary.
+For information about minimum number of cases and measures, refer to the Eligibility page.